jaanga/terrain/readme.md

 * Code hosted on GitHub: [jaanga.github.io]( http://jaanga.github.io/terrain/ "view the files as apps." ) <input value="<< You are now probably here." size=28 style="font:bold 12pt monospace;border-width:0;" >
 * Source code on GitHub: [github.com/jaanga]( https://github.com/jaanga/terrain/ "View the files as source code." ) <scan style=display:none ><< You are now probably here.</scan>

-## Issues & Notes

-### 2014-01-28 ~ A First Pass
-The current data sets has a number of issues:

-* The total number of heights is constricted.
-Have a look at Mount Everest.
-* Data could be more highly compressed
-* It would be nice if images had greater contrast when you view them
-* The generation time could always be shorter
-* No sea level depths are indicated
-* There's a significant amount of 1 second data that could be added
-* There is no allowance made for the gaps between the PNG files
-* And probably much more that we haven't even been made aware of yet

-See also the issues with the [Terrain Viewer]( http://jaanga.github.io/terrain-viewer/ ) files

-We look forward to tackling theses issues...

 ### System Requirements